OctopusDeploy/docs/docs/api-and-integration/teamcity.md

 1. Download the [TeamCity Plugin ZIP file](https://octopus.com/downloads)
 2. Shut down your TeamCity server
-3. Copy the ZIP file with the plugin to `&lt;TeamCity Data Directory&gt;/plugins`
+3. Copy the ZIP file with the plugin to `<TeamCity Data Directory>/plugins`
 4. Start TeamCity server: the plugin files will be unpacked and processed automatically

 ## Creating Octopus-compatible NuGet packages using TeamCity {#TeamCity-CreateNuGetPackageCreatingOctopus-compatibleNuGetpackagesusingTeamCity}